nios-students/docs/wiki/FAQ'S.md

 ## Are NIOS exam centers different from your study Centre?

-Ans: Yes, the exam centre for Theory examination is different from Study Centre which is for FA and SA.
+Yes, the exam centre for Theory examination is different from Study Centre which is for FA and SA.

 ## Do you get your exam centre randomly?

-Ans: No, they chose the centre based on your location.
+No, they chose the centre based on your location.

 **On Demand exam related FAQs**

 ## Are Questions asked from bifurcation or the full book in ODE?

-Ans: Only public Exam chapters, no TMA chapters!
+Only public Exam chapters, no TMA chapters!
 Only public exam chapters, since NIOS is lazy asf so sometimes they mistakenly add 2 to 3 questions from TMA chapters! [this](https://www.reddit.com/r/NIOS_Students/s/GNH9m0GrRi) reddit post.
 The [OP](https://www.reddit.com/r/NoStupidQuestions/comments/15tmb2s/what_does_aita_and_op_mean_on_reddit/) filed for a RTI
 **for which the answer is given below:**
 <img src="https://cdn.jsdelivr.net/gh/nios-students/docs@master/wiki/assets/rti-response-says-tma-chapters-are-not-asked-in-ode-exams-1.webp" alt="RTI-1" width="400"/>
 <img src="https://cdn.jsdelivr.net/gh/nios-students/docs@master/wiki/assets/rti-response-says-tma-chapters-are-not-asked-in-ode-exams-2.webp" alt="RIT-2" width="400"/>